Rishthegreat/Notes/School/Unit 3 - Cellular Energetics.md

 #### Environmental Impacts on Enzyme Function 3.3
 #### Cellular Energy 3.4
 #### Photosynthesis 3.5

+- Taking solar photon energy and converting it into chemical energy

 #### Cellular Respiration 3.6
 - Cellular respiration involves a series of enzyme-catalyzed reactions that harvest free energy from simple carbohydrates